Louis Domingue: New York Rangers

 As a free agent from the Penguins, Domingue joined his seventh club in agreeing to a two-year, $1.55 million contract with the New York Rangers on July 13, 2022.
 On October 2, he was assigned to the Hartford Wolf Pack of the AHL.
 Following injuries to Rangers starter Igor Shesterkin and backup Jonathan Quick, Domingue played in his first NHL game in 18 months, making 25 saves in a 4–1 win against the Minnesota Wild on November 9, 2023.
 On March 10, 2024, Domingue signed a one-year contract extension with the Rangers.
 While playing for Hartford on April 12, 2024, Domingue scored an empty-net goal against the Springfield Thunderbirds.
 This was Domingue's first career professional goal and the second goal by a goalie in Wolf Pack franchise history (Jean-François Labbé was the first franchise goalie to score a goal in 2000).
 Due to an injury to Shesterkin, he was called up to the Rangers to start a game against the Chicago Blackhawks on January 5, 2025, winning the game 6-2.

 KHL

 On July 17, 2025, having left the Rangers as a free agent, Domingue left North America after 13 professional seasons and was signed to a one-year contract with Russian club, Sibir Novosibirsk of the Kontinental Hockey League (KHL).
 However, just three and a half months later, Domingue was released by Novosibirsk for family reasons on November 3.

-AHL
+Florida Panthers

-On November 5, 2025, just two days after his departure from the KHL, Domingue signed a one-year contract with the AHL's Charlotte Checkers for the remainder of the 2025–26 season.
+On November 24, 2025, after his departure from the KHL, Domingue signed a one-year contract with the AHL's Charlotte Checkers for the remainder of the 2025–26 season.
+After seven appearances with the Checkers, Domingue was signed to a one-year, two-way contract for the remainder of the season with the Checkers' NHL affiliate, the Florida Panthers, on March 4, 2026.

+HC Bolzano

+While unrestricted free agent, on July 31, 2026 Domingue signed a one-year contract with the ICE Hockey League's Italian team Hockey Club Bolzano.